kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/03_multiplatform_jvm.md

 We may need to refresh the Gradle project model now to make sure the IDE sees all our project model changes.
-Let's click on the _refresh_ icon in the Gradle tab to implement it
+Let's click on the _refresh_ icon in the Gradle tab to accomplish this.

 ## Fixing the Sources Location